Haseeb-U/TrainingCalendar/backend/README.md

   - Configure `EMAIL_USER` and `EMAIL_PASS` in your `.env` file
   - The system uses Gmail by default (you can modify `mail/email.js` for other providers)

+**Immediate Notifications:** When creating a training scheduled within the next 2 days, notification emails are sent immediately in addition to the daily reminder schedule.

 **Note:** You don't need to call any API for this - it happens automatically.
 Just make sure to include valid email addresses in the `notification_recipients` array when creating trainings.

 ---